littledot/Permission-Nanny/README.md

 # Will my existing code work with Permission Nanny?

 Unfortunately, no; code changes is required to integrate your app with Permission Nanny.
-Fortunately, the Permission Nanny SDK is designed to mimic the Android SDK.
-Hence the amount of work required should be minimal.
+Fortunately, the Permission Nanny SDK is designed to mimic the Android SDK, hence the amount of work required should be minimal.
+But you are going to make code changes to make your app work with M's Runtime Permissions anyways; why not try something that is supported on Gingerbread 2.3 as well?

 # How do 3rd party apps communicate with Permission Nanny?

 Clients communicate with Permission Nanny using broadcast Intents following the Permission Police Protocol (PPP).
 PPP is heavily inspired by HTTP with a few minor tweaks, borrowing attributes such as status codes, headers and entity.
-See (lib/src/main/java/com/permissionnanny/lib/Nanny.java) for the full PPP specification.
+See [Nanny.java](lib/src/main/java/com/permissionnanny/lib/Nanny.java) for the full PPP specification.

 # How do I integrate my apps with Permission Nanny?